abpframework/abp/docs/en/Migration-Guides/Abp-7_4.md

 > You should execute `dotnet build` & `abp bundle` commands in the Blazor project if you are using the Blazor WebAssembly.

 ### Bumped the `Microsoft.AspNetCore.Components.*` dependency to `7.0.10`

-In this version, the `Microsoft.AspNetCore.Components.*` dependencies are upgraded to `7.0.10` version. you should upgrade `Microsoft.AspNetCore.Components.Web` and `Microsoft.AspNetCore.Components.WebAssembly` packages to `7.0.10` in your `Blazor.csproj` file.
+In this version, the `Microsoft.AspNetCore.Components.*` dependencies are upgraded to the `7.0.10` version.
+Therefore, you should upgrade the `Microsoft.AspNetCore.Components.Web` and `Microsoft.AspNetCore.Components.WebAssembly` packages to `7.0.10` in your `Blazor.csproj` file.